 Ramsey advises spreading the money across four types of mutual funds: growth, aggressive growth, growth and income, and international.

-The hard part is “deciding on the particular type of investment.
-There are two things to remember here.
-First, invest in stocks when you are young and slowly move that money to safer assets (like bonds) over time.
+“There are two things to remember here,” Kleiner said.
+“First, invest in stocks when you are young and slowly move that money to safer assets (like bonds) over time.
 Stocks offer high returns on average, but also more risk.
 As you get older you should take less risk so that you don’t lose your money right before retirement.

 “Second, when choosing a fund, focus on passive funds that track the S&P 500.
 Active funds require higher fees, yet rarely outperform a simple market portfolio (that invests a little in all companies).”